ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 The surgeon asked me if I'd prefer to have him shave my whole head or just the necessary part.
 I was still conscious enough to think about how it would be an endless struggle to have one part of my hair growing back at a different length than the rest of it and how it might never be an even length again, unless it was all shaved off anyway.
 So I decided to have it all shaved; I think the surgeon agreed.

 Before the haircut (and the rest of the surgery) I was laid down on the surgical bed and talked to by the anesthetist.
 I'm pretty sure I was turned onto my right side and started having a conversation with the assistant who was there with me the whole time.
 I was then anesthetized for a period of time while the catheter was inserted and my skull was opened.
-The surgeon said that patients do sometimes recall a saw-like sound after the surgery, but I don't.
+The surgeon said that patients do sometimes recall a saw-like sound after the surgery, but I didn't.

 ## Waking Up